QuentinDesbrousses/quentinDesbrousses/README.md

 ### Here are some of my projects.
  You can go through its and ask me about it !

-### I'm looking for a foreign internship as a web developper
+### I'm looking for a foreign internship as a web developper from April to August.
-You can see my personal website at http://www.desbrousses.me
+If you are intrested, check my personal website at http://www.desbrousses.me and contact me.

 <!--
 **QuentinDesbrousses/quentinDesbrousses** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.